adminho/javascript/examples/tesseract-ocr/README.md

-# How to use Tesseract.js
+# How to code with Tesseract.js

 ## What's Tesseract.js